Frequently Asked Questions

 No, families do not need to have a plan in place ahead of time.
 However, they must be willing to open one at least if and when their child’s artwork is selected for sponsorship, as that is required to receive the funds.

 How is this secure?
 Would I need to share account details?
 Families provide TYI with a unique UGift contribution code, which can be safely shared without revealing any personal or sensitive financial information.
 We never collect or store private account details.
-TYI uses this code to process the donation.
+TYI uses this code to process the funds.
 Currently the Coverdell ESA does not use Ugift and manual instuctions would have to be provided by family.

 Click the following link to learn more about how Ugift integrates with 529 plans to make gifting seamless and secure : Ugift - FAQs